foxssake/nohub/proposal.md

 # Proposals

-This section contains proposals on what *nohub* should be, and how to implement it.
+This document contains the original proposals on what *nohub* should be, and how to implement it.

 ## Vision